 Sub-Activity 3.1 – Tender preparation and selection of a manufacturer

 The scope of this sub-activity was to write the specifications and identify the manufacturer of the system, based on a tendering process.
 Selecting a new manufacturer was necessary because the specifications have changed due to problems in adapting the new technology to an existing old engine in WINMOS (I) and therefore new procurement documents were needed.
 The manufacturer selected was Heinzmann GmbH & Co.
 KG.

 Sub-Activity 3.2 – Manufacturing and installation of the system

 The scope of this sub-activity was to develop and manufacture the system according to specifications made in sub-activity 3.1 for the remaining 4 engines.
 The pilot phase in WINMOS (I) encountered difficulties and a lot of adjustments needed to be made.
 The system still needed some minor modifications before it could fully utilise the potential improvements for the remaining engines.
 The installation of the system aboard have been completed and first test runs have been done.

-The scope of this sub-activity is to verify the functionality and safety of the system.
-Also verification of improved performance concerning emissions and operation economy will be performed.
+The scope of this sub-activity was to verify the functionality and safety of the system.
+Also verification of improved performance concerning emissions and operation economy was performed.